NVIDIA/NeMo-Curator/docs/user-guide/text-cleaning.rst

       --normalize-newlines \
       --remove-urls

-By default, the CLI will only perform unicode reformatting.
-Adding the ``--normalize-newlines`` and ``--remove-urls`` options add the other text cleaning options.
+By default, the CLI will only perform Unicode reformatting.
+Appending the ``--normalize-newlines`` and ``--remove-urls`` options adds the other text cleaning options.

 ------------------------
 Custom Text Cleaner